 There is a lack of political commitment in government, suggesting that this new paradigm is yet to be fully understood.
 Most researchers and innovators have little trust in the open science approach, particularly with regard to the ownership of results, the intellectual property that might arise from technological developments and the importance of publications and prime authorship, issues that are regarded as important for career progression.
 There is a lack of adequate human and infrastructural capacity in ICT to handle the complexity of open science and the institutionalisation of open science.
-There is a lack of policies at national and institutional levels to set a legal and regulatory framework for open science and research institutions for researchers to publish their result in "high impact journals", which are rarely open-access journals, compounds the problem of open science in Africa, where access to published scientific works, let alone access to the Internet, are inhibited by prohibitive costs (Mwelwa et al., 2020, p.
+There is a lack of research data bases and journals dedicated to open science.
+There is a general lack of policies at national and institutional levels to set a legal and regulatory framework for open science and for the coordination of relevant research efforts.
+The demand by funders, universities and research institutions for researchers to publish their result in "high impact journals", which are rarely open-access journals, compounds the problem of open science in Africa, where access to published scientific works, let alone access to the Internet, are inhibited by prohibitive costs (Mwelwa et al., 2020, p.
 7).

 Interestingly, side-by-side comparation of open science barriers in Europe with the up-mentioned barriers in Africa brings approximately similar results.
-The main barriers such as lack of credit or acknowledgment, concerns about being outcompeted, (uncertainty about) legal constraints (for instance copyright law, licensing restrictions et cetera), cost and time of sharing data or of engaging with a broad spectrum of stakeholders, concerns about misuse of data, lack of skills (for instance data stewardship), privacy issues, uncertainty about socio- economic benefits of open science have been emphasized in latest research (Hessels et al., 2021, p.
+The main barriers such as lack of credit or acknowledgment, concerns about being outcompeted, (uncertainty about) legal constraints (for instance copyright law, licensing restrictions et cetera), cost and time of sharing data or of engaging with a broad spectrum of stakeholders, concerns about misuse of data, lack of skills (for instance data stewardship), privacy issues, uncertainty about socioeconomic benefits of open science have been emphasized in latest research (Hessels et al., 2021, p.
 11).
 The results of the survey conducted among the EU-CONEXUS partner institutions correspond in large measure with the above-mentioned barriers (Table 1.).